 Parents who are using an authoritative model will see correcting the child as an opportunity rather than a challenge or a duty.
-Instead of simply administering a punishment and assuming the child got the message, the parents will take steps to help the child grasp why the action was not acceptable and also assist the child in identifying alternative actions that would have been acceptable.
-Some type of punitive action may still be employed, but the child will at least understand the reason behind the punishment.
+Instead of just administering a punishment and assuming the child got the message, the parents will take steps to help the child grasp why the action was not acceptable and also assist the child in identifying alternative actions that would have been acceptable.
+Some punitive action may still be employed, but the child will, at least, understand the reason for the punishment.

-Over time, authoritative parenting encourages creative thinking rather than following rules in order to avoid being punished.
-Children learn what type of behavior is appropriate in a particular setting, and begin to use those skills as they develop friendships with other children, begin attending school, and take those first tentative steps toward adolescence and later adulthood.
+Over time, authoritative parenting encourages creative thinking rather than following rules to avoid being punished.
+Children learn what type of behaviour is appropriate in a particular setting, and begin to use those skills as they develop friendships with other children, begin attending school, and take those first tentative steps toward adolescence and later adulthood.

-When parents are effectively making use of the basic principles of this parenting style, they can look forward to the following results for the children:
+When parents are effectively making use of the fundamental principles of this parenting style, they can look forward to the following results for the children: